DerekR0123/Midi-Keyboard/DEREK_ROSS.md

 <h3>Course Correlation:</h3><br>
 I would like to pick out specific topics and highlight some of the code that embodies them and explain why:<br>
 <br>
-<u>Let and Lambda</u> - In my program I decided to incorperate a Let-Is-Lambda implementation by creating the note objects using this
+<b>Let and Lambda</b> - In my program I decided to incorperate a Let-Is-Lambda implementation by creating the note objects using this
 approach.
 I chose to do this in order to display proper understanding of the concept and avoid the "Set!" approach we were warned about.
 Below is an excerpt of the code:<br>
 <br>